DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

-personal profiles in three dimensions: the knowledge person (what an individual is interested in, based on search and click-stream histories), the social person (whom an individual is connected to, via e-mail, social networks, and other communication tools), and the embodied person (where an individual is located in physical space and the states of the body).[^5] Together, these three profiles promise to provide a detailed, comprehensive, up-to-date
+personal profiles in three dimensions: the knowledge person (what an individual is interested in, based on search and click-stream histories), the social person (whom an individual is connected to, via email, social networks, and other communication tools), and the embodied person (where an individual is located in physical space and the states of the body).[^5] Together, these three profiles promise to provide a detailed, comprehensive, up-to-date